Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 Cumulative lists can be used as well.

 <h5>Single entities</h5>
-You can select an entity either by its rank or by its handle (an entity’s handle can be obtained by invoking the *StepData_StepModel::Entity* function).
+You can select an entity either by its rank or by its handle (an entity's handle can be obtained by invoking the *StepData_StepModel::Entity* function).

 <h5>Selection by rank</h5>
 Use method *StepData_StepModel::NextNumberForLabel* to find its rank with the following:
 ~~~~~
-Standard_CString label = ‘#...’;
+Standard_CString label = `#...';
 StepData_StepModel model = reader.StepModel();
 rank = model->NextNumberForLabe(label, 0, Standard_False);
 ~~~~~